-How my way to Lagos, Cotonou, Ganvie, Lomé, and Accra, didn't go as planned
+How my way to Lagos, Cotonou, Ganvie, Lomé, and Accra in West Africa, didn’t go as planned

 By Dami Grace Olaleye

 Most people snooze all the way to the airport but of course,I had Cardi B’s, Bodak Yellow on repeat screaming it at the top of my lungs all the way to Gatwick airport– that song has a way of making you feel like a billionaire-sexy-gangster-rapper.